Capital Commendation for Public Service

 - Extraordinary Commitment (150 hours)

-Capital Commendation students receive a certificate acknowledging their achievement, special notation in the graduation program, and a special reception celebrating their accomplishments.
+Capital Commendation students receive a certificate acknowledging their achievement, a special notation in the commencement program, and a special reception celebrating their accomplishments.

 Students interested in receiving the Capital Commendation for Public Service should complete the following two forms, and submit them to the Centers of Distinction: